-The Financial Aid Office will assist students, where possible, with access to financial support offered by federal agencies (U.S. Department of Education - Pell Grants, Department of Veterans' Affairs), other state and local organizations (scholarships).
+The Financial Aid Office will assist students, where possible, with access to financial support offered by federal agencies (U.S. Department of Education Pell Grants, Department of Veterans' Affairs), other state and local agencies and local organizations (scholarships).
+The Financial Aid personnel are available daily to assist students with financial aid needs and requests.